Plot twist: corn on the cob from the SLOW COOKER. I know. I KNOW. Hear me out though.

 I like to check the corn around the 2.5-hour mark because slow cookers vary, and you want to avoid overcooking which can make the kernels mushy.

-Step 3: Finish and Serve
+Step 3: Garnish and Serve Hot

 - cooked corn from Step 2